JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

 <h3 id="Comments">Comments & Other Information</h3>
 You can come here from the "Bull Exams" screen.
 Fill in all the details as provided by the hints in each field.
 Invalid values will result in a warning.
 Hit Save before you leave the screen.
 See screenshots below.

+<h1 id="Export"> Export Collections</h1>
+At any time you can click on "Export Data" in the "Group" to screen to export the entire collection to a file in CSV format and email it.
+See screenshots below.

+<h1 id="CleanUp"> Data Clean up</h1>
+At any time you can click on "Delete 30 day history" on the main page of the app to clear collections upto 30 days old.
+Please note such a clean up will be permanent and you will lose all your collections upto 30 days old.
+You can also perform such a clean up group-wise.
+You can go to the "Group" page and choose to delete all collections for that group.
+It is recommended that you do such a clean up from time to time, to prevent the app from eating too much of your phone space.